quadricsoftware/alike/README.md

 # alike
 Project for Alike Backup, a BDR solution for XenServer, XCP-ng, and Hyper-V virtualization platforms.
-Download the prebuilt platform with the Docker
+Download the prebuilt platform with the Docker image, or you can use our pre-made virtual appliance (below)

 ## Xen Virtual Appliance (A3)
 The simplest and fastest way to get up and running with Alike is to use our pre-made, Alpine Linux based virtual appliance.